 The $W$-Laplacian matrix $L_W$ was constructed (Defn.~\ref{Defn:Intro-Laplacian}) as a sum of rank-1 operators.
 Burman et al. \cite{BPT} have developed a general framework for expressing the characteristic polynomials of such (and more general) matrices.
 In the case of the usual graph Laplacian $L_G$, this corresponds precisely to the so called Matrix-Forest theorem, where the coefficients of $\op{det}(x+L_G)$ count rooted forests in $G$.
 In the case of our $W$-Laplacian this can be interpreted as counting $\CC$-independent subsets of hyperplanes, which could be seen as $W$-trees and $W$-forests, weighted by a Grammian statistic (see Lemma~\ref{Lem:Burman M-T}).

-Building on the work of \cite{BPT}, we prove a parabolic recursion (Prop.~\ref{prop:arr_rec}) for the $W$-Laplacian (that makes sense for arbitrary hyperplane arrangements and their Laplacians) which is the key ingredient for the following two theorems.
-The first is an analogue of the Matrix Forest theorem for reflection groups, where however the combinatorial object that appears is reflection factorizations instead of trees.
+Building on the work of \cite{BPT} we prove, \emph{without relying on the classification}, a parabolic recursion (Prop.~\ref{prop:arr_rec}) for the $W$-Laplacian (that makes sense for arbitrary hyperplane arrangements and their Laplacians) which is the key ingredient for the following two theorems.
+The first (which however does not have a uniform proof as it also relies on Corol.~\ref{cor:reduced}) is an analogue of the Matrix Forest theorem for reflection groups, where however the combinatorial object that appears is reflection factorizations instead of trees.
 It turns out that the spectrum of the $W$-Laplacian encodes both \emph{arbitrary length} and \emph{reduced} Coxeter factorizations at the same time (see Remark~\ref{Rem: W-M-F thm}).

 \begin{intro_thm}[$W$-Matrix-forest theorem, see Theorem~\ref{Thm: WMFT} page~\pageref{Thm: WMFT}] \ For a well generated complex reflection group $W$, its intersection lattice $\mathcal{L}_W$ and a parabolic tower $T$, the characteristic polynomial of its $T$-weighted $W$-Laplacian is given via where the sum is over all (reduced) reflection factorizations of \emph{any} Coxeter element $c^{}_X$ of \emph{any} parabolic subgroup $W_X$ of $W$ and $C_{W_X}(c_X)$ is the centralizer of $c_X$ in $W_X$. \end{intro_thm}